VRichardJP/LoLAnalyzer/README.md

 ## How to use

 1. ConfigUpdater.py : generate your personnal config.ini file.
 It is a simple text file and easy to edit.
 You can also use the one provided as example.
 2. RunAll.py : All the steps from 2 to 8 at once.
-You can comment steps you've already done (especially if ou just want to run the program)
+You can comment steps you've already done (especially if ou just want to run the program, but you can also directly run BestPicks.py)

 Or in details:
 1. ConfigUpdater.py : generate your personnal config.ini file.
 It is a simple text file and easy to edit.
 It determines most of the scripts behaviour.